canonical/sqlair/README.md

  - Provides a user friendly query API

 Things SQLair does *not* do:
- - Acts as an ORM
+ - Acts as a traditional ORM
- - Optimise queries
+ - Optimises queries

 SQLair extends the SQL syntax to allow Go types to be referenced directly in the SQL query.
 The full power of SQL is retained but with all the benefits of convenient type mapping.